flathub-infra/flatpak-builder-lint/README.md

 - `ostree` for validating ostree repositories containing builds
 - `appstreamcli` from `org.flatpak.Builder` for validating MetaInfo files
 - `desktop-file-validate` to validate desktop files
-- `git` to fetch remote references, used for validating appids using code hosting prefixes

 ### Usage